Date/Time Reference Guide

 Compare Date/Time Returns

-If the module is successful, it will return a structured Duration Object.
+If the module is successful, it returns a structured Duration Object.

 Current Date/Time Module

-The Current Date/Time module will return the current moment in time as a structured Date/Time Object that can be manipulated or formatted.
+The Current Date/Time module returns the current moment in time as a structured Date/Time Object that can be manipulated or formatted.

 Current Date/Time